Top 10 Green Sorceries in Magic: The Gathering

 5. Triumph of the Hordes

-Triumph of the Horders offers all creature you control three great benefits until the end of the turn.
+Triumph of the Horders offers all creatures you control three great benefits until the end of the turn.
 They get +1/+1, meaning their power and toughness stats are upped by one, trample (letting them deal excess damage to your opponent even if blocked), and the rare infect trait.
 Infect lets your monsters deal damage to creatures in the form of -1/-1 counters, permanently weakening them even if they survive the fight, and your opponent takes infect damage as poison counters, losing the game if they amass ten total!

 Triumph's +1/+1 and trample effects alone justify its costs, and the added infect offers your green decks a nasty surprise and alternate win condition that few foes will be prepared to counter.
 Thanks to the boosted stats and trample, even having some blockers ready likely won't avoid their loss to those darn infect counters.